WordPress/gutenberg-license/README.md

 # Readme

-This repository holds the information relevant to the requests for consent from [Gutenberg's](https://github.com/WordPress/gutenberg) contributors to dual-license their past contributions to Gutenberg under the GPL and MPL (more information available here).
+This repository holds the information relevant to the requests for consent from [Gutenberg's](https://github.com/WordPress/gutenberg) contributors to dual-license their past contributions to Gutenberg under the GPL and MPL.
 For more information, you can look at the [initial discussion issue on GitHub](https://github.com/WordPress/gutenberg/issues/23651) as well as the [initial proposal post](https://make.wordpress.org/core/2020/09/21/proposal-dual-licensing-gutenberg-under-gpl-v2-0-and-mpl-v2-0/) on 21 September 2020, and [updated proposal post](https://make.wordpress.org/core/2021/03/05/dual-licensing-gutenberg-next-steps/) on Make/Core.

 # Format of `dual-license-responses.json`

-The [`dual-license-responses.json`](data/dual-license-responses.json) file records responses relevant to the work to update Gutenberg to be dual-licensed from (#31893)[https://github.com/WordPress/gutenberg/issues/31893] and (#31913)[https://github.com/WordPress/gutenberg/issues/31913].
+The [`dual-license-responses.json`](data/dual-license-responses.json) file records responses relevant to the work to update Gutenberg to be dual-licensed from [#31893](https://github.com/WordPress/gutenberg/issues/31893) and [#31913](https://github.com/WordPress/gutenberg/issues/31913).

 The json has two top level nodes.
 The `claimedEmails` node includes an object in `claimedEmails.responses` for each email address that has contributed to Gutenberg's `trunk` branch (i.e., by being an author or co-author of a commit on that branch) but was not associated with any GitHub account.